Hayashi’s 3 lifts Japan into semis, ousting Belgium 86-85

 But it wasn’t enough as the stunned Belgian Cats were emotional as Japan celebrated, some covering their face with their hands, others being consoled by teammates and visibly disappointed in the outcome.

+“Every time you lose a game of this importance on a last-second shot it hurts,” Mestdagh said.
+“When you know there’s a possibility to get to the semifinals it hurts when you get this close.”

 Japan led 19-16 after the first quarter after turning three turnovers into seven points.
 The Japanese scored 11 of the first 13 points in the second quarter.
-Kim Mestdagh scored nine of the final 11 points for Belgium for a 42-41 lead at halftime, and the Belgian Cats led 68-61 after the third quarter.
+Mestdagh scored nine of the final 11 points for Belgium for a 42-41 lead at halftime, and the Belgian Cats led 68-61 after the third quarter.

 SPEED NEGATES SIZE